Statement by the directors in performance of their statutory duties in accordance with s172(1) of the Companies Act 2006

 In this regard, the directors discharge their duties as follows:

 The directors have consideration of long term risks to the Group, which are managed through a continuous exercise of risk identification, risk appraisal and, where appropriate, the implementation of mitigating actions.
-This exercise includes regular review of risks in board meetings, which take place monthly, and input from both colleagues within relevant areas of the business and from a range of external sources.
+This exercise includes regular review of risks in board meetings, which take place at least monthly, and input from colleagues within relevant areas of the business and from a range of external sources.
+During much of 2020, board meetings took place weekly, to reflect the environment of increased risk.

 The principal risks and uncertainties faced by the Group are outlined in its financial statements, which are publicly available.